dglaeser/xpress/README.md

 std::println("expr = {}", value_of(expr, with(arg = arg_value)));
 ```

-Note that we have used `with` here, which is the same as `at`, but the different names allow for distinguishing binding
+Note that we have used `with` here, which is the same as `at`, but the different names allow you to distinguish binding
-values to leaf symbols or (sub-)expressions (you can also concatenate multiple invocations, e.g. `at(...) & with(...)`).
+values to leaf symbols or (sub-)expressions (you can also concatenate multiple invocations, e.g. `auto bindings = at(...) & with(...)`).
 Note also that since each `var` and each expression are unique types, compilation will fail if you don't provide all the
 values required for an evaluation.
 By providing a value for `arg`, provision of values for the leaf symbols `a` and `b`
 becomes obsolete in this example.